+Two 5ths or two 8ves, separated by less than a whole note, are allowed if the second interval is on the first beat of the last measure in exercise, and movement between the two intervals is contrary.

+Oblique movement between the two 5ths or two 8ves is not prohibited.

-Starting from 5 voices and above, 5ths, unisons or 8ves, separated by one half note or two quarter notes, are allowed if second interval is on upbeat or non-harmonic suspension on downbeat, without any additional conditions.
+Starting from 5 voices and above, 5ths, unisons or 8ves, separated by less than a measure length, are allowed if second interval is on upbeat or non-harmonic suspension on downbeat, without any additional conditions.

 Similar motion to 5th or 8ve between outer voices